Adult social care market position statement

 The reablement service supports the Borough of Barnsley with hospital discharges, intermediate care, short stays and community referrals.
 The service aims to enable individuals to redevelop or learn daily living skills, increase independence and reduce the need for long-term care.

 The service, which is for those people aged over 18, can support people for up to six weeks.
-However, as of March 2025 the average length of time in service was two to three weeks.
+The average length of time customers are on service remains around 22 days.

 Learning disabilities